Reducing the risk

 Professor Gareth Evans

-Gareth Evans is a Professor of Medical Genetics and Cancer Epidemiology, Cancer Lead for the Manchester Biomedical Research Centre and a Consultant at Central Manchester Hospitals NHS Foundation Trust and The Christie NHS Foundation Trust.
+Gareth Evans is a Professor of Medical Genetics and Cancer Epidemiology, Cancer Prevention and Early Detection Theme Lead for the Manchester Biomedical Research Centre and a Consultant at Manchester University NHS Foundation Trust and The Christie NHS Foundation Trust.

 Savings to the NHS